schireson/databudgie/README.md

     facebook.ad:
       strategy: use_latest
       location: ${ref:backup.tables."public.ad_facebook".location}
-      # ^ WIP feature, will use referenced value from elsewhere in the config
+      # Use referenced value from elsewhere in the config ^
 ```